 Further, lobbying, propaganda or other legislative activity must be kept relatively insubstantial.
 Intervention in political campaigns or the endorsement/anti-endorsement of candidates for public office is strictly prohibited.

-In order for a corporation or other qualifying entity to receive 501(c)(3) status, it must apply to the IRS for recognition by filing Form 1023, Application for Recognition of Tax Exemption.
+In order for a corporation or other qualifying entity to receive 501(c)(3) status, it must apply to the IRS for recognition by filing Form 1023 (or Form 1023-EZ), Application for Recognition of Tax Exemption.
 The application is a thorough examination of the organization’s structure, governance and programs.

 Having 501(c)(3) status comes with compliance requirements, the most obvious of which is operating the organization within the IRS regulations.
 In addition, most organizations must file some version of Form 990 with the IRS each year.
 Additional compliance requirements exist at the state level.